-C. Orphaning Works
+C. Orphaning Content and Deleting Data

-Definition of orphaning
+Definition of Orphaning

 One of the goals of the OTW and the Archive is to provide a permanent long-term home for fanworks.
 We also understand that circumstances can arise in which creators wish to remove their stories from the internet or otherwise dissociate themselves from their work.
-Our Archive software gives creators the ability to anonymize or orphan fanworks along with the option of deleting them from the Archive.
-For a more detailed description of orphaning, please see Orphaning FAQ.
+Our Archive software gives creators the ability to anonymize or "Orphan" fanworks along with the option of deleting them from the Archive.
+For a more detailed description of Orphaning, please see the Orphaning FAQ.

-User-controlled orphaning
+User-controlled Orphaning

-Users will have the ability to delete or orphan their works themselves as long as they have a valid account.
-Users are responsible for saving their account passwords and keeping their e-mail addresses up to date.
+Users will have the ability to delete or Orphan their Content themselves as long as they have a valid AO3 account, including the account password and/or access to the e-mail address connected with that AO3 account.
 Users will be able to have passwords e-mailed to them and to change the e-mail addresses associated with accounts.
-However, a user who has lost a password and has no access to the e-mail associated with the account may be unable to access the account for any purpose, including orphaning or deletion, unless the user can verify identity in some other way, as described below.
+However, a user who has lost a password and has no access to the e-mail associated with the account may be unable to access the account for any purpose, including Orphaning or deletion, unless the user can verify identity in some other way, as described below.

-Caution: orphaning may be difficult or impossible to reverse
+Caution: Orphaning may be difficult or impossible to reverse.

-If a user affirmatively orphans a work, any connection between the user and the work will be removed.
-It therefore may be difficult or even impossible to restore the link between an orphaned work and a user.
+If a user affirmatively Orphans Content, any connection between the user and the work will be removed.
+It therefore may be difficult or even impossible to restore the link between an Orphaned Content and a user.

-Linking an author with an orphaned work
+Linking an author with an Orphaned work

-As part of the OTW's commitment to privacy, users are not allowed to use comments or tags to publicly identify the creator of an orphaned work after the work has been orphaned.
-Users who add public identifying tags or comments after a work has been orphaned violate the Archive's Terms of Service.
+As part of the OTW's commitment to privacy, users are not allowed to use comments or tags to publicly identify the creator of an Orphaned work after the work has been Orphaned.
+Users who add public identifying tags or comments after a work has been Orphaned violate the Archive's Terms of Service.
 Additionally, identifying tags or comments will be removed.

-If the creator has an account, it is the creator's responsibility to delete any identifying comments associated with the work prior to orphaning it, and to inform the abuse team of any identifying tags that should be deleted.
-If the creator does not have an account, it is the creator's responsibility to identify any comments and/or tags that should be deleted as part of a request for orphaning (see Policy on unverified identities and orphaning or deletion below).
+If the creator has an account, it is the creator's responsibility to delete any comments that personally identify said creator that are associated with the work, prior to Orphaning it, and to inform the Policy & Abuse team of any identifying tags that should be deleted.
+If the creator does not have an account, it is the creator's responsibility to identify any comments and/or tags that should be deleted as part of a request for Orphaning (see Policy on unverified identities and Orphaning or deletion below).

-Policy on unverified identities and orphaning or deletion
+Policy on unverified identities and Orphaning or deletion

-Our policy is that creators should be able to orphan or delete a work, and they should also be protected against claims by non-creators.
-We will provide creators with several alternative methods of confirming source, including using the e-mail address associated with the fanwork; using information from a creator's own site or journal; or using an e-mail address or other form of contact associated with a different copy of the fanwork, including on the Internet Archive.
+Our policy is that creators should be able to Orphan or delete Content, and they should also be protected against claims by non-creators.
+Deleting Content is a user's way of withdrawing consent for AO3 to continue hosting said Content.
+We provide creators with several alternative methods of confirming source, including using the e-mail address associated with the fanwork; using information from a creator's own site or journal; or using an e-mail address or other form of contact associated with a different copy of the fanwork, including on the Internet Archive.
 We will also consult with the maintainer of any collection of which the fanwork is a part and take any other actions that seem likely to help with verification.

 If the source of the request is confirmed, we will comply with the request.
-When the link between the source of the request and the fanwork's creator cannot be confirmed, and attempts to contact the fanwork's creator through any existing contact information receive no response, we will orphan the fanwork.
+When the link between the source of the request and the fanwork's creator cannot be confirmed, and attempts to contact the fanwork's creator through any existing contact information receive no response, we will Orphan the fanwork.